 The Off-Campus Master of Science International Development program is administered by an inter-school council made up of administrators and faculty from the Affiliation and Extension Program, the College of Arts and Sciences, the School of Business, the Division of Architecture, the College of Technology, the Seventh-day Adventist Theological Seminary, and the School of Graduate Studies.
 The council works closely with the Adventist Development and Relief Agency (ADRA) and other governmental and non-governmental organizations in planning and implementing new courses and curricula and in scheduling venues for delivery of intensives.
 It also develops and monitors compliance with policies governing admission of students to the program, student academic progress, and admission to candidacy status.
-The day-to-day administration of the program is the responsibility of the MSA Management team.
-This team is headed by the Director of the International Development Program.
+The day-to-day administration of the program is the responsibility of the International Development Program Office.
+Faculty guidance is provided by the IDP Coordinating Committee.
+These teams are headed by the Senior Director of the International Development Program.